Here are the main reasons to try a low-carb diet:

 - Excessive carb consumption is a common factor of the leading theories of type 2 diabetes development.

 - A low-carb diet can improve blood glucose control and aid weight loss, which are both important in the prevention and treatment of type 2 diabetes.

-The most researched area in the ‘low-carb’ space is around weight loss.
-Since being overweight or obese is a risk factor for type 2 diabetes, it is important to consider how effective a low-carb diet is for weight loss.
+The most researched area in the ‘low-carb’ space is weight loss.
+Since being overweight or obese is a risk factor for type 2 diabetes, it’s essential to consider how effective a low-carb diet is for weight loss.

 Low-carb is also thought to help with weight loss by lowering insulin.
-Insulin is the hormone responsible for encouraging fat and muscle cells to absorb glucose from the blood, but insulin also promotes the storage of fat in the body.
+Insulin is the hormone responsible for encouraging fat and muscle cells to absorb glucose from the blood, but insulin also promotes fat storage in the body.